Common Name(s): Ramin

 Grain/Texture: Grain is straight or slightly interlocked, and usually without any notable figure or character.
 Texture is medium to fine, with a low surface luster.

-Endgrain: Diffuse-porous; medium-large pores in no specific arrangement; solitary and radial multiples of 2-3; heartwood mineral/gum deposits (amber-colored) occasionally present; growth rings usually indistinct; rays may be faintly visible without lens; parenchyma aliform (winged).
+Endgrain: Diffuse-porous; medium to very large pores in no specific arrangement, few; solitary and radial multiples of 2-3; heartwood mineral/gum deposits (amber-colored) occasionally present; narrow rays may be faintly visible without lens, fairly close spacing; parenchyma winged.

 Rot Resistance: Rated as non-durable to perishable regarding decay resistance, and also susceptible to insect attacks.